KaanIpek/Sentiment-Analysis/README.md

-# Sentiment Analysis with KNN
+# Text Analysis with KNN
 ## KNN
 ```
 The k-nearest neighbors (KNN) algorithm is a simple, supervised machine learning algorithm that can be used to solve both